The various types of non-Hodgkin's lymphoma are divided into high-grade (fast-growing) and low-grade (slow-growing).

 Non-Hodgkin's lymphoma is a cancer which affects lymphocyte cells in the lymphatic system.
-There are various treatments but chemotherapy is usually given.
+Lymphocytes are white blood cells and lymphatics, blood and marrow are all closely related and can have similar problems.
+Cancers of all three are usually termed haematological cancers (or cancers of the blood) and are managed by blood and cancer specialists - haematologists and oncologists.
 Many people with non-Hodgkin's lymphoma are cured.
 Around 4 out of 5 cases of lymphoma are non-Hodgkin's lymphoma.
 The other type of lymphoma is called Hodgkin's lymphoma.

 What causes a non-Hodgkin's lymphoma and how does it develop?

 The cause is not known.
 If your immune system does not work well (for example, if you have AIDS) your risk of developing a non-Hodgkin's lymphoma is increased.
 However, this only accounts for a small number of cases .

 Other risk factors which have been identified include: